JustM3Sunny/build/README.md

    3.  **Run the deploy script:** `npm run deploy`

    This will create a `gh-pages` branch with your built files and deploy it to GitHub Pages.
 You'll also need to configure GitHub Pages to use the `gh-pages` branch in the "Source" section of the Pages settings.

+   **Troubleshooting:** If your GitHub Pages site doesn't update after pushing changes, try clearing your browser's cache or hard refreshing the page.
+Sometimes the browser caches an older version of the site.

 ## Development